appsody/website/content/docs/using-appsody/cli-commands.md

 ### Options

 ```
+      --buildah             Extract project using buildah primitives instead of docker.
   -h, --help                help for extract
       --name string         Assign a name to your development container. (default "my-project-extract")
       --target-dir string   Directory path to place the extracted files.
 This dir must not exist, it will be created.